awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Complimentary Models and Tools

-Tools and models for use in conjuction with Stable Diffusion.
+Tools and models for use in conjuction with Stable Diffusion

 ### Customisation
 * [textual-inversion](https://github.com/rinongal/textual_inversion) - Adding your own personalized content to Stable Diffusion without retraining the model ([Paper](https://textual-inversion.github.io/), [Paper2](https://dreambooth.github.io/)).